 Your potential is all that you could do that you haven’t done yet, all you could become that you haven’t become yet, all you could get that you haven’t gotten yet, where you could reach that you haven’t reached yet.

 Maximizing your potential is beyond achievements.
 It is living your life to the fullest and experiencing the best of all, as is possible.

 I talked of the possibility of living a life without frustration earlier.
 That’s a potential for every life.
 Truly living a life free of frustration is the maximization of that potential.

 The process of self discovery ultimately leads to the maximization of your potential.
-After your understanding, after taking informed decisions, your life should accumulate so much feeling of fulfillment, knowing that all you could become is all you have become.
+After understanding, after taking informed decisions, your life will become more satisfying knowing that all you could become is all you have become.

-There are not so many things self-discovery will achieve for us on the surface but it will settle some vital aspects of our lives, that will make big changes and lead to other superficial benefits of self-discovery.
+There are many other things self-discovery will achieve for us when we go beyond the surface but basically, it will settle some vital aspects of our lives, that will make big changes and lead to other superficial benefits of self-discovery.

 Here are 11 other benefits of self-discovery.